What is Endometriosis? Everything you need to know

 How is endometriosis diagnosed?

 A doctor will ask you for a list of symptoms and may examine the pelvis and/or vagina.
-I personally found it really useful to track my menstrual flow, colour and consistency with my Mooncup® menstrual cup.
+I personally found my Mooncup® menstrual cup really useful to track my menstrual flow, colour and consistency.
 When you turn your Mooncup upside down and you are having to wait for your almost black, treacle-like flow to sludge out, you know something isn’t quite right!